ZeeRooo/MaterialFBook/README.md

 **Version 1.8.1:**
 - Bye "Download Messenger" ads.
 (Its automatic no more "Hide download messenger" button).
-- Maybe white screen in some users are fixed.
+- Maybe white screen in messages was fixed.
 I dont know because i havent this bug.
 Anyway, test the app and tell me.

 ###########